harshbg/US-Consumer-Time-Spend-Analysis/README.md

 # US Consumer Time Spend Analysis

-> An analysis of the time spending habbits of American consumers.
+> An analysis of the time spending habits of American consumers.
 The project was done as part of Round 1 of Intelligence Analytics Challenge 3.0 at the University of Texas at Dallas.
 The entire summary of the project can be found in the [project report](https://github.com/harshbg/US-Consumer-Time-Spend-Analysis/blob/master/UTD%20Random%20IAS%20Challenge%202018.pdf).

 ## Table of contents